TGem7/Gem-Pokermon/README.md

 Sharpedo: 2x mult if played hand has already been played this round, increases by 1x when hand is played

 Mega Sharpedo: Cards give 2x mult when scored if played hand has already been played this round

+Yamask: All played face cards become gold cards when scored

+Cofagrigus: All played face cards become gold cards when scored.
+Applies a purple seal to leftmost card in scoring hand after discarding 3 or more Gold cards

+Kubfu: +10 mult per hand played or discard used this round

+Urshifu-Single: Gains 0.2x Mult per card discarded this round.
+Gives double on first hand of round

+Urshifu-Rapid: Scored cards give +20 chips per hand played this round.
+On last hand of round, scored cards gain half of those chips permanently instead